Cormorant Foraging

 4. Empirical evidence that the framework emerges intuitively when design follows semantic intent principles

-Empirical Validation: All three systems are deployed in production as of January 2025.
-ChirpIQX has achieved 78% prediction accuracy in fantasy hockey recommendations with active users.
-PerchIQX passes 398 automated tests and successfully analyzes complex database schemas.
+Empirical Validation: All three systems are deployed in production.
+ChirpIQX has achieved 78% prediction accuracy in fantasy hockey recommendations.
+PerchIQX passes 398 automated tests.
 WakeIQX demonstrates significant context preservation in AI interactions.

 2. The Foraging Framework